5 Reasons NOT to Promote Your Podcast on Facebook

 So what’s the problem with using Facebook Ads to promote your podcast?

 The issue has to do with where to send traffic once someone clicks on your ad.

-So many marketers recommend promoting Facebook episodes by directly linking to the iTunes or Android episode pages.
+So many marketers recommend promoting Facebook episodes by directly linking to the Apple Podcasts (Formerly iTunes) or Android episode pages.